 Obviously, I am being sarcastic.
 But that leads me to a description of pro-life activism by an Indiana Daily Student columnist last week:

-- "Abortion opposition is an insidious ramification of hatred, skepticism and distrust toward women.
-Its purpose is not to help women, but to revoke their bodily, reproductive and sexual
+"Abortion opposition is an insidious ramification of hatred, skepticism and distrust toward women.
+Its purpose is not to help women, but to revoke their bodily, reproductive and sexual autonomy."

 I have no doubt the columnist actually believes this and sees people who oppose abortion as holding that position for reprehensible if not outright evil motives.
 I doubt she even considers arguments about the humanity of the unborn child, and whether that baby is a person with rights.
 Pro-life views cannot be about protecting human life, it is about hatred and oppression of women.
 Pro-life women either loathe themselves or are brainwashed and oppressed by men.